Update (Sept 04, 2010):

 Due to fast nature of the field in question, this project has been unfortunately retired.
 I've updated the paper section of this page to post the latest draft of the paper.
 If for whatever chance any of the scripts that I have written or any of the information are found of use to someone, this paper may be cited as follows:

 Ovchinnikov, Sergey (2010).
 "Short read assembly pipeline using scripted filters, de novo assembly and manual extension of terminated contigs".

 PSU McNair Online Journal.
 Volume 4.

-About Me:I'm an undergraduate at Portland State University studying Molecular Biology and Chemistry.
-This summer of 2009, I've participated in a Ronald E. McNair Scholars Program, where I worked with Dr. Mark Fishbein on a project of my choosing.
-My initial goal was to analyze non coding regions of the chloroplast genome, by constructing phylogenic trees.
-But there was a halt in the operation, attributed to that fact that I didn't have that data that I hoped to have gotten by summer.
+My name is Sergey Ovchinnikov.
+At the time of the study, I was an undergraduate at Portland State University studying Molecular Biology and Chemistry.
+In the summer of 2009, I participated in the Ronald E. McNair Scholars Program, where I worked with Dr. Mark Fishbein on a project of my choosing.
+My initial goal was to analyze non-coding regions of the chloroplast genome, by constructing phylogenic trees.
+But there was a halt in the operation, attributed to that fact that I did not have that data that I hoped to have gotten by summer.

-Instead I concentrated on actually assembling that data.
+Instead, I concentrated on actually assembling that data.
 And so began my journey, in the process I learned everything I could about de novo, reference guided assembly of short reads.
-And of course I had to learn computer programming.
-(It's funny how fast you can learn something if you have a goal.)

 “Short read assembly pipeline using scripted filters, de novo assembly and manual extension of terminated contigs”

 Multiple methods and algorithms exist which provide means of assembling millions of short DNA sequence reads generated by equipment such as illumina.
 Depending on the algorithm, the method used in obtaining the preferred amplicon, the depth of coverage and the region; the assembly could result in multiple contigs, which are the result of termination caused by either gaps in data and/or failure to pass various safety checks.